-Please note that the dates are for best quality only and apply to most types of cherry.
-Many types will last much longer, but some are much more fragile.
+Please note that the dates are for the best quality only and apply to most types of cherry.
+Some types will last much longer, while others are much more fragile.
 If you own an expensive bottle of sherry, learn what kind is it exactly and how long it can be stored.
 For some additional information on shelf life of sherry, check out this article.

 How To Tell If Sherry Is Bad